matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 ![](img/peter-assessing.jpg)

-Media artworks require more complex documentation and cataloguing than traditional works of art.
+Media artworks require complex documentation and cataloguing.
 Some collecting institutions create separate databases for the additional metadata associated with these works.
 Decisions about what information to catalogue and how to catalogue it must be made carefully, following discussion among registration, curatorial, collections management, and conservation staff, and information systems staff.
 Read more here on [collection management systems]({{ site.url }}/sustaining-your-collection.html#Review-Collection-Management-Systems).

 <div id="post-acq-slider-1" class="liquid-slider">